Valve stem diameters and uses

 - 16 mm (0.635") diameter , the largest of the sizes.
 This fits a rubber TR15 stemmed inner tube.
 Popular on tractors and some post war cars of the 1940's and 1950's.
 We supply a well fitting adapter / grommet / collar that slips over the TR13 stem to increase it to the bigger TR15 size making it a snug fit in the hole in the wheel, for use in these wheels that have the 16mm hole.
 This plastic adapter also has the advantage of additional protection for the rubber stem from any potential sharpness at the juncture of where the hole exits the rim.

-So when there is a choice with the Blockley inner tubes, why use a metal stemmed TR11 tube over the TR13 rubber stem variety?
+So today when there is a choice with the Blockley inner tubes, why use our metal stemmed (TR11) tube over the rubber stem (TR13) variety?

 Historically valve stems from the dawn of motoring were always metal, bolted into the inner tube.
 As time went on the metal valve stem became vulcanised onto the tube itself as part of a patch.

-The metal "TR11" stem has two distinct advantages over the rubber "TR13" stem, which is why a metal stem is always preferred in arduous conditions or applications such as motor racing.
+The metal stem has a few distinct advantages over the rubber stem, which is why a metal stemmed tube is always preferred in arduous conditions or applications such as motor racing.

 The first bonus of a metal "TR11" stem is that there is no risk of this stem chafing or being cut against the hole of the wheel rim in the case of any movement, particularly at the base where an annular brass nut remains on the tube stem.

 All metal valve "TR11" valve stems used on our thick butyl Blockley Superior tubes are nickel plated, just as they were in period.
 We have not yet found an unplated original stem on an original period tube.
-And this is also the case with early veteran tubes.
+And this is also the case with the earlier Veteran era tubes.
 The nickel plating avoids the brass tarnishing and is just another bit of attention to detail, the way we like to do things at Blockley!

-And finally mention should be made of the screw on valve cap, which should always be used to stop the ingress of dirt.
-At Blockley we supply all inner tubes with metal valve caps with a washer inside that will keep air in the tube, even if the valve fails.
+And finally mention should be made of the screw on the valve cap, which should always be used to stop the ingress of dirt.
+At Blockley we supply all inner tubes with metal valve caps as standard (ie not as an extra to be paid for seperately) with a washer inside that will keep air in the tube, even if the valve fails or somehow gets some dirt in there.
 Having this good seal prevents the dirt as well as moisture contaminating the valve core.

-As a postscript, there is also another popular valve stem size, used on Veteran and Edwardian cars and into the 1920's using beaded edge tyres, or as they say in the USA "Clincher" tires, which carried on to the Straight Sided tyres that came after and used up to the later 1920's, all of which had an "on centre" valve stem position.
-These long stems had a diameter of 12mm with a outside thread of 26 tpi and Blockley uses this stem today (Nickel plated as they were all originally in period) on most of the beaded edge range of inner tubes it produces.
+As a postscript, there are also other valve stem sizes (0.302", 0.406", 0.486" etc), used on the earlier Veteran and Edwardian cars and used in Europe even into the late 1920's for use on beaded edge tyres, or as they say in the USA "Clincher" tires.
+The straight sided wheel came into use in the USA a long time before it was adopted in Europe.
+These tube types carried on into the Straight Sided tyres that came afterwards, all of which still had an "on centre" valve stem position.
+The most popular stem had a diameter of 12mm with a outside thread of 26 tpi and Blockley uses this dimension stem today (Nickel plated as they were all originally in period) on the beaded edge / clincher range of inner tubes we produce - the exception being the motorcycle type sizes which have a smaller 8mm diameter TR6 stem.